-Whilst the Land Use Assessment prepared by Urbis identified that aged care development was not considered favourable in terms of the highest and best use of the subject site, and nor is such development considered viable on "commercially" zoned land, the proposed 'District Centre' zoning under LPS3 would permit 'Aged/Dependant Dwellings' and 'Aged Residential Care' as discretionary uses.
-Importantly though, the proposed amendment will provide the opportunity to expand the DAC to enable complementary uses (e.g. health care) to support aged care oriented uses.
+Whilst the Land Use Assessment prepared by Urbis identified that aged care development was not considered favourable in terms of the highest and best use of the subject site, and nor is such development considered viable on "commercially" zoned land, the proposed 'District Centre' zoning under LPS3 would enable 'Aged/Dependant Dwellings' and 'Aged Residential Care' as discretionary uses.
+Importantly though, the proposed amendment will provide the opportunity to expand the DAC to enable complementary uses (e.g. health care).